Best Smart Home Devices for Renters in 2026

 • 2x IKEA smart bulbs: $20

-Total: ~$126 — Covers the essentials: damage protection, automation, voice control, basic lighting.
+Total: ~$126 — This covers the essentials: damage protection, automation, voice control, and basic lighting.
+What more could you ask for?

 Full Setup — Under $400